About Ayurveda

 Ayurvedic Preparations

-Ayurvedic medicines are made from a combination of many herbs and minerals.
-Traditional Ayurvedic herbs are those native to the Indian subcontinent - Raman Das formulates a blend of these Indian herbs according to your needs after consultation.
+Ayurvedic medicine are made from a combination of many herbs and minerals.
+Traditional Ayurvedic herbs are those native to the Indian subcontinent – Raman Das formulates a blend of these Indian herbs according to your needs after consultation.

-Ayurvedic medicines and supplements are traditionally classified as being for Vata, Pitta or Kapha imbalances, and often one type of preparation is able to treat many disorders.
+Ayurvedic medicine and supplements are traditionally classified as being for Vata, Pitta or Kapha imbalances, and often one type of preparation is able to treat many disorders.
 One example is medication for sinus problems, which also works for digestion, influenza, headache, and general vitality.
 When Pitta is low then Fire (Agni) is low, and toxic substances start to accumulate in different channels of the body due to low metabolic rate.
 This creates congestion in the flow of energy in the different channels.
 When this occurs, blockage of the mind, no willpower, no inspiration, depression, anxiety, all sorts problems can result.

 Introduction to Yoga